 Sasha Ernest,Co-Chair, Food Recovery and Access Working Group

 Sasha is the Maryland Regional Manager at the Capital Area Food Bank.
 She started with the organization four years ago as the coordinator for the Child and Adult Care Food Program and Summer Food Service Program in the Virginia region.
 She then joined the Maryland Regional Team to focus on the nearly 200 emergency food partnerships in Montgomery and Prince George’s County.
 She is passionate about working with all sectors to find an end to hunger and poverty in our community.
 Prior to joining the food bank, Sasha served as a Peace Corps Volunteer in a small Bulgarian village for two years.
 During her time there she worked with a youth NGO, Future for Europe, which provided educational and cultural opportunities for Bulgarian children.
 She holds a Bachelor of Arts degree in Political Science from James Madison University.

-Sharon Feuer Gruber, Food Recovery and Access Working Group
+Sharon Feuer Gruber, Secretary, Steering Committee; Food Recovery and Access Working Group

 Co-Founder, Food Works Group